Memorial (society)

 After the Russian foreign agent law was passed in July 2012, Memorial came under increasing government pressure.
 On 21 July 2014, the Memorial Human Rights Centre was declared a "foreign agent" by the Ministry of Justice.
 The label was extended in November 2015 to the Research & Information Centre at St. Petersburg Memorial, and on 4 October 2016 to Memorial International itself.
 On 28 December 2021, the Supreme Court of Russia ordered Memorial International to close for violations of the foreign agent law.
 A lawyer for Memorial said it would appeal.
-The Memorial Human Rights Centre was ordered shut by the Moscow City Court on 29 December 2021; state prosecutors accused it of breaching the foreign agent law and supporting terrorism and extremism.
+The Memorial Human Rights Centre (HRC) was ordered shut by the Moscow City Court on 29 December 2021; state prosecutors accused it of breaching the foreign agent law and supporting terrorism and extremism.
 On the same day, the European Court of Human Rights applied an interim measure instructing Russia to halt the forced dissolution of Memorial, pending the outcome of litigation.

-On December 29, 2021, HRC Memorial as a legal entity in Russia was closed and liquidated by the Moscow City Court for allegedly violating the “Foreign Agent” Law.
-On April 5, 2022, the Russian Court of Appeal have confirmed on appeal the dissolution of HRC Memorial.
-Some of Memorial's human rights activities have continued in Russia.
+On 29 December 2021, Memorial HRC as a legal entity in Russia was closed and liquidated by the Moscow City Court for violating the foreign agent law.
+On 5 April 2022, the Russian Court of Appeal confirmed the dissolution.
+Some of Memorial's human rights activities continued in Russia.
 Memorial continues to operate in other countries, notably in Germany where its oldest and largest non-Russian chapter is based.
 In October 2022, Memorial was one of the three laureates of that year's Nobel Peace Prize, alongside Ukrainian human rights organisation Centre for Civil Liberties and Belarusian activist Ales Bialiatski, for their efforts in "document[ing] war crimes, human rights abuses, and the abuse of power".